cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cli.md

 When you uninstall the Cloudify CLI, you only remove the CLI from the local host.
 This process does not change the configurations on the Cloudify Managers that you used the CLI to connect to.

 {{% note title="Uninstallation Note" %}}
-When you uninstall the Cloudify CLI package, the Python, pip or Virtualenv packages are not removed.
+The Python, pip or Virtualenv packages are not removed when you remove the Cloudify CLI package.
 {{% /note %}}

 ### Uninstalling from Linux